How to Summarize YouTube Videos With AI — Plus Tips for Using Transcripts With ChatGPT

 · 3 min read

-YouTube Text Tools includes built-in AI summarization that works right inside YouTube, plus a one-click copy feature that pairs perfectly with ChatGPT.
+YouTube Text Tools has built-in AI summarization that works right inside YouTube.
+There’s also a one-click copy feature that works well with ChatGPT.

 Three View Modes